Trail Report

 Speaking of summer, Conor, ACT’s Trails Manager, is beginning to plan opportunities for volunteer trail building and maintenance on ACT properties.
 For ACT’s 25th Anniversary, we have set our sights on constructing and opening 2.5 miles of new non-motorized trails this year, and we need your help!
 If you are interested in building new trails or taking care of existing ones, send an email to [email protected] and we will put you on our contact list for workday opportunities.
 No experience required, just bring some work gloves, your friends and family, a positive attitude, and a desire to get dirty out in New Hampshire’s North Country!

-Stay dry out there!
+Stay safe and have fun out there!

 Last updated 4/2/2025